isaacfungg/obsidian/2024s notes/BIOL 111/Final/Final Review.md

 * DNA
 * Ribosomes (to make proteins based on the DNA)

-`Osmosis`: The movement of water through a semipermeable membrane according to the water's concentration gradient across the membrane, which is inversely proportional to the solutes' concentration
+%% `Osmosis`: The movement of water through a semipermeable membrane according to the water's concentration gradient across the membrane, which is inversely proportional to the solutes' concentration %%

-`Hypertonic`
+%% `Hypotonic`
 * The solute concentration outside the cell is lower than inside the cell
 * Water moves into the cell

 `Hypertonic`
 * The solute concentration outside the cell is higher than inside the cell
-* Water moves out of the cell
+* Water moves out of the cell %%

-`Endocytosis`
+%% `Endocytosis`
 * Process involves the cell takin gin substances by enveloping them in a section of its own membrane

 `Exocytosis`
 * Involves the cell expelling materials.
-Vesicles within the cell fuse with the plasma membrane, releasing their contents to the outside of the cell.
+Vesicles within the cell fuse with the plasma membrane, releasing their contents to the outside of the cell. %%

-`Endosymbiotic Theory`
+%% `Endosymbiotic Theory`
 * A theory that explains the origin of certain organelles in eukaryotic cells, particularly mitochondria and chloroplasts
-* These organelles still have their own DNA
+* These organelles still have their own DNA %%

 `Lipids`
 * Long chains of carbon and hydrogen